syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 * using Syncfusion.Pdf
 * using Syncfusion.OfficeChartToImageConverter

 DocToPDFConverter class is responsible for converting a Word document into PDF.
-The following code snippet illustrates how to convert a Word document into PDF document.
+The following code example illustrates how to convert a Word document into PDF document.

 {% highlight c# %}
 [C#]

-//Load an existing Word document
+//Loads an existing Word document

 WordDocument wordDocument = new WordDocument("Template.docx", FormatType.Docx);

-//Initialize ChartToImageConverter for converting charts during Word to pdf conversion
+//Initializes the ChartToImageConverter for converting charts during Word to pdf conversion

 wordDocument.ChartToImageConverter = new ChartToImageConverter();

-//Create an instance of DocToPDFConverter
+//Creates an instance of the DocToPDFConverter

 DocToPDFConverter converter = new DocToPDFConverter();

-//Convert Word document into PDF document
+//Converts Word document into PDF document

 PdfDocument pdfDocument = converter.ConvertToPDF(wordDocument);

-//Save the PDF file
+//Saves the PDF file

 pdfDocument.Save("WordtoPDF.pdf");

-//Close the instance of document objects
+//Closes the instance of document objects

 pdfDocument.Close(true);